fragglet/ipxbox/BRIDGE-HOWTO.md

 Linux `ifconfig` command.
 Usually the interface will be named something like `eth0` but it can vary sometimes.

 Programs don't usually have the permission to do raw network access.
-You'll need to grant it to the `ipxbox` binary:
+On Linux you can grant it to the `ipxbox` binary with the following command:
 ```
 sudo setcap cap_net_raw,cap_net_admin=eip ./ipxbox
 ```
+On other systems (BSD, etc.) only the `root` user can access raw sockets.

-Then run `ipxbox` with the `--pcap_device` argument, eg.
+Next run `ipxbox` with the `--pcap_device` argument, eg.
 ```
 ./ipxbox --port=10000 --pcap_device=eth0
 ```